My First Bot for .Net

 The Run method

-When the bot is started by the game, the Run method will be called.
+When the game starts the bot, the Run method will be called.
 Hence, your bot should override this method to provide the logic for the bot when the game is started.
 The Run method should do all required initializing.
 After that, it should enter a loop that runs until the game is ended.

 // Called when a new round is started -> initialize and do movement